raccoon-lang/raccoon/docs/language/PROPOSALS.md

         """
         mov eax, [ebx]      ; Move the 4 bytes in memory at the address contained in EBX into EAX mov [var], ebx      ; Move the contents of EBX into the 4 bytes at memory address var.
 (Note, var is a 32-bit constant). mov eax, [esi-4]    ; Move 4 bytes at memory address ESI + (-4) into EAX mov [esi+eax], cl   ; Move the contents of CL into the byte at address ESI+EAX mov edx, [esi+4*ebx]
         """
     ```

 - Struct

-    Struct are stored on the stack. list is a struct even there is no support for struct for now.
+    Struct objects are saved on the stack.

     ```py
     struct Person: